 Finally, with a licensed tax attorney on the team, Oxfor can assist in the event of an IRS audit.

 Oxford Tax Partners identifies itself as a back tax defense and preparation firm.
-Unlike many other companies that focus exclusively on helping customers resolve their tax debt, Oxford emphasizes the role a tax specialist can pay in keeping businesses and individuals out of trouble in the first place.
+Unlike many other companies that focus exclusively on helping customers resolve their back taxes, Oxford emphasizes the role a tax specialist can pay in keeping businesses and individuals out of trouble in the first place.

-With a full suite of services, from bookkeeping and tax prep to tax debt resolution, Oxford is a one-stop destination for all tax-related matters.
+With a full suite of services, from bookkeeping and tax prep to back tax resolution, Oxford is a one-stop destination for all tax-related matters.

-The company does not make broad promises to provide tax relief, only to fall short after customers pay a deposit.
-Instead, Oxford works hard to help customers reduce their tax liability and get out of debt in a realistic time frame.
+The company does not make broad promises to provide back tax assistance, only to fall short after customers pay a deposit.
+Instead, Oxford works hard to help customers reduce their tax liability and get out of your obligation in a realistic time frame.
 With open and honest communication and tried-and-true tax resolution techniques, Oxford Tax Partners has a virtually unmatched devotion to customer service.

 Consultations are always free, permitting Oxford representatives and the customer to determine if the company’s services are a good fit for the situation.